 Auto loan cosigner and co-borrower requirements

-Applying for a car loan with RoadLoans
+Apply for a loan online

-Apply for a car loan online.
+Apply for a car loan.

 * “Bad” or “Poor” credit generally is considered a FICO score around 600 and below by sources including the Consumer Federation of America and National Credit Reporting Association (reported by the Associated Press), Bankrate.com, Credit.com, Investopedia, NerdWallet.com and others.
 The Congressional Budget Office identifies a FICO score of 620 as the “cutoff” for prime loans.
 FICO scores are not the sole factor in lending decisions by RoadLoans.com and Santander Consumer USA.